CarlosFdez/personalwebsite/portfolio_data/development/blog/0001-creating-supetroupe-dot-com/content.md

 - Human friendly but permanent page urls and links
 - To show off my own programming ability as a piece of my portfolio

-These goals don't require a fully dynamic CMS system like Wordpress, but they do necessitate certain techniques such as server side rendering.
+These goals don't require a fully dynamic system like Wordpress, but they do necessitate certain techniques such as server side rendering.
 I don't intend on making the application scale for the initial version, but I may consider it in a later version.

 ## What I used